 This itinerary is subject to change.
 ExpeditionTrips.com is not responsible for itinerary changes.
 6 day cruises are subject to availability.

-Cabin accommodations aboard ship; meals aboard ship; all shore activities and excursions; all soft drinks and juices on board (excludes virgin cocktails); welcome cocktail; complimentary one-time fully stocked mini-bar; naturalist guide service; use of snorkeling gear and wetsuits; VIP lounge on outbound flight from Galapagos; sharing transfers between the airport in Baltra and the dock; shared transfers between select Quito / Guayaquil hotels and flights to / from Galapagos.
+Included: Cabin accommodations and meals aboard ship; shore activities and excursions; soft drinks and juices on board (excludes virgin cocktails); welcome cocktail; complimentary one-time fully stocked mini-bar; naturalist guide service; use of snorkeling gear and wetsuits; VIP lounge on outbound flight from Galapagos; shared transfers between the airport in Baltra and the dock; shared transfers between select Quito / Guayaquil hotels and flights to / from Galapagos.

-Hotel nights before/after cruise; transfers in Quito or Guayaquil; Galapagos National Park entrance fee, $100 (children under 12 subtract $50), subject to change without notice; Galapagos Transit Card ($20 per person, subject to change); international airfare; airfare to/from Galapagos Islands; alcoholic beverages onboard; gratuities to ship crew and naturalists are left to the discretion of the passenger; travel insurance; passport expenses; private transfer from Puerto Ayora to the airport in Baltra on Thursday [$160 per person (based on 1 passenger); $80 per person (based on 2-3 passengers); $50 per person (based on 4-7 passengers); $30 per person (based on 8-14 passengers)]; fuel surcharge ($200 per person; subject to change).
+Not Included: Hotel nights before/after cruise; transfers in Quito or Guayaquil (except as noted above); Galapagos National Park entrance fee, $100 (children under 12 subtract $50), subject to change without notice; Galapagos Transit Card ($20 per person, subject to change); international airfare; airfare to/from Galapagos Islands; alcoholic beverages onboard; gratuities to ship crew and naturalists are left to the discretion of the passenger (cash only); travel insurance; passport expenses; fuel surcharge may apply.